sksaifuddin/aws-resources-specification/CONTRIBUTING.md

 If this is your first open source contribution please read this https://medium.com/@jenweber/your-first-open-source-contribution-a-step-by-step-technical-guide-d3aca55cc5a6

-There are two ways to contribute here,
+There are three ways to contribute here,

 * If you see a service missing, then add it the list
 * If you find a mistake, correct it.
+* Anykind of improvement to the list.

 ### Add a new service to the list or make changes.